“The page below is from the manual of PRTG,

 Note: Sensors which are added to libraries are not counted against the maximum number of sensors of your license.

 Click the Libraries entry from the main menu to view or add custom views of your network's status and monitoring data.
 Hover to show other menu items.
 Choose between:

-Lets you directly add a new library.
+Open an assistant to directly create a new library.

 In the All view, you see a list of all existing libraries.
 Using the links next to a library name, you can perform the following actions.

 - Click on the name of a library to view it.

 - Clone : Create a clone of this library.

 - Used by : Show which other monitoring objects use this library.